aws/amazon-chime-sdk-android/README.md

 > Note: When you or other attendees share content (e.g., screen capture or any other VideoSource object), the content attendee (attendee-id#content) joins the session and shares content as if a regular attendee shares a video.

 > For example, your attendee ID is "my-id".
-When you call meetingSession.audioVideo.startContentShare, the content attendee "my-id#content" will join the session and share your content.
+When you call `meetingSession.audioVideo.startContentShare`, the content attendee "my-id#content" will join the session and share your content.

 #### Use case 17.
 Start sharing your screen or content.